Myxogastria0808/quarto-websites-template/README.md

 quarto preview src
 ```

+4. Publish your website using GitHub Pages.

+This template has a GitHub Actions workflow that automatically builds and deploys your Quarto website to GitHub Pages when you push changes to the `main` branch.

+You can publish it by setting the `gh-pages` branch as the source for GitHub Pages in your repository settings.

-Enjoy your Quarto website development with Nix!
+**Enjoy your Quarto website development with Nix!**

 ## License